Matrix notation, addition, subtraction, scalar multiplication, and matrix multiplication.

 Work systematically across the answer matrix.
 Each blank entry has its own row-column calculation, so label positions if the matrix is large.

-For matrices and to get product :
+For matrices A and B to get product AB:

 Each element in the product = (row of A) · (column of B)